aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MHTML to XLTX via Java" h2="Convert MHTML file to XLTX by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate MHTML to XLTX conversion feature in their Java applications.
+This two-step process starts with Aspose.PDF for Java, which is used to render MHTML to XLSX.
+Once the MHTML file is converted to XLSX, the second step involves using the Spreadsheet Programming API Aspose.Cells for Java to convert XLSX to XLTX.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, convert, and print PDF documents from within their Java applications.
+It provides a wide range of features such as document conversion, text extraction, image extraction, form filling, and more.
+With Aspose.PDF for Java, developers can easily render MHTML to XLSX, which is the first step in the MHTML to XLTX conversion process.

+The second step in the MHTML to XLTX conversion process is to use Aspose.Cells for Java.
+This Spreadsheet Programming API enables developers to create, manipulate, and convert spreadsheets from within their Java applications.
+It provides a wide range of features such as creating and editing worksheets, formatting cells, applying formulas, and more.
+With Aspose.Cells for Java, developers can easily convert XLSX to XLTX.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate MHTML to XLTX conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render MHTML to XLSX.
-In the second step, you can convert XLSX to XLTX by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate MHTML to XLTX conversion feature in their Java applications.
+This two-step process starts with Aspose.PDF for Java, which is used to render MHTML to XLSX.
+Once the MHTML file is converted to XLSX, the second step involves using the Spreadsheet Programming API Aspose.Cells for Java to convert XLSX to XLTX.
+With Aspose.Total for Java, developers can easily and quickly integrate MHTML to XLTX conversion feature in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}